-Be advised that degrees taken should be those recognised by the British Psychological Society (BPS).
-These are BSc rather than BA degrees.
-This is because a pure psychology degree is frequently followed by a vocational course in, for example, clinical psychology.
-There are many such options post degree such as criminal, forensic, sports, educational and occupational psychology.
+For those intending to go down the chartered psychologist route, be advised that degrees taken should be those accredited by the British Psychological Society (BPS).
+There are many career paths open post degree such as forensic, sports, educational and occupational psychology.
 Degrees themselves can be pure psychology or applied subjects such as those listed.
 There are many career opportunities in teaching, therapy, counselling, the law, police work, psychometric testing and of course there are research opportunities.
 Contact the BPS for details.